smoluck/SMONSTER_DOC/docs/source/index.rst

-Check out the :doc:`kitlist` section for the list of kits included in Smonster, including how to :ref:`installation` or :ref:`update` it. for the Kits include in this Kit Compilation refer to :doc:`kits`.
+Check out the :doc:`kitlist` section for the list of kits included in Smonster, including how to :ref:`installation` or :ref:`update` it.

 .. note::